Today’s Reading: Mark 7

 Lord Jesus, You said, “I am the Vine, you are the branches.
 He who abides in Me and I in him, bears much fruit; for without Me you can do nothing” (John 15:5).
 Through reading Your Word, prayer, and this blog, I’m abiding in You.
 Therefore, I expect to produce good fruit today.
 In Your fruitful Name, Amen!

 100 PERSONAL WORDS:

 My Dad told the story of when he first went to Egypt as a missionary.
 The year was 1922 when, in a Model T Ford car, several veteran missionaries drove him into the desert where he spotted a tree which had delicious-looking fruit on it.
 “Try it,” they said.
 He did and it was the most bitter fruit.
 They laughed and informed him that this fruit was called “Apples of Sodom.”
 This was one of the many stories I was raised on.
 Dad would laugh heartily at the memory.
 Over the years, I’ve tried to tell my family stories (in an interesting way) from the past, as well as my own stories.
-My great-granddaughter, Aliya Stowell, had just turned 3 when she, her younger brother, her Mom and Dad travelled with me across the prairie provinces for 2 months during my “Thank You Canada” tour.
+My great-granddaughter, Aliyah Stowell, had just turned three when she, her younger brother, and her Mom and Dad travelled with me across the prairie provinces for two months during my “Thank You Canada Tour.”
 As I told her one of my stories, she said, “Great Grandpa, I love you very, very much…but I don’t want to listen to you anymore.”
 Since then she’s given me permission to tell more stories.
 However, I make sure to make them more interesting!

 Yours so that when someone takes a bite of your “fruit,” you will taste really good,